Can we trust Russia’s economic statistics?

 Data manipulation

-The government has been accused of cheating before, when it changed its the methodology used to calculate its statistics several times.
+The government has been accused of cheating before, when it changed the methodology used to calculate its statistics several times.
 For example, RosStat significantly revised the 2018 GDP growth results to a six-year high from 1.6% to 2.3% as Russia emerged from a “silent crisis” caused by the collapse of oil prices in 2014 that raised eyebrows at the time.

 The changes were part of the detailed reporting on the make-up of growth in the previous year that RosStat releases every year in January, and are supposed to reflect most accurate estimates.
 The agency always releases preliminary results around the end of the year, but they are usually revised after the full breakdown for all sectors of the economy are calculated.
 However, this time the revisions were unusually large.